IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Widgets
 -----------------------
 The Widgets feature provides you with code for you to put on your personal website to have your dataverse displayed there.
 There are two types of Widgets for a dataverse, a Dataverse Search Box widget and a Dataverse Listing widget.
 From the Widgets tab on the Theme + Widgets page, you can copy and paste the code snippets for the widget you would like to add to your website.
+If you need to adjust the height of the widget on your website, you may do so by editing the `heightPx=500` parameter in the code snippet.

 Dataverse Search Box Widget
 **********************************